gbrunofranco/pics_to_flashcards/README.md

     │       └── compressed
     └── ...

 The program will search in the college folder for every subject folders you have selected in the config.py file, then it will check inside the subject directories for a folder named 'pictures_flashcard' there should be two subfolders inside this one: one containing every picture you want to convert into a flashcard and another one will contain the compressed pictures created by the script (it should be empty if you didn't create any flashcards yet).
+The flashcards created will have their name as the active recall question.

 You can change the folder names (and structure!) in the config.py file